-Thanksgiving is the big family feast in Northern America, maybe more so in the United States than in Canada.
-But what about Thanksgiving in Ireland, is it celebrated at all?
-Yes and no. Thanksgiving as it is known in the United States, with a late November feast starring a turkey, doesn't exist in Ireland.
-However there are some mid-autumn harvest festivals that have similar origins to an American Thanksgiving.
+Thanksgiving is the big family feast in Northern America, celebrated on different day by both the United States and Canada.
+So is Thanksgiving in Ireland really a thing?
+Or is the holiday even known across the pond?
+Thanksgiving as it is known in the United States, with a late November feast starring a turkey, doesn't exist in Ireland.
+However, there are some mid-autumn harvest festivals that are still celebrated on the Emerald Isle which have similar origins to an American Thanksgiving.

 Thanksgiving as it might be understood by most readers is, after all, a specifically North American celebration.
 In Canada, Thanksgiving is celebrated on the second Monday of October.
 This has been the rule since 1957, when the Parliament of Canada declared "A Day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed – to be observed on the 2nd Monday in October."
 In the United States, Thanksgiving is celebrated on a later date, namely on the fourth Thursday in November.

 This date was first fixed in 1863, when US President Abraham Lincoln inaugurated a day of "Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens".

 While there are some myths associated with Thanksgiving and the founding of the United States, what these declarations really emphasize is the Christian background of the feast - which would have been much older than the official holiday anyway.
 Many school children also learn that Thanksgiving exists because it marks historical events and cultural exchanges that took place after European settlers arrived in what we now know as the United States.